Reparameterization Proximal Policy Optimization: Hyperparameters and Implementation Details

 \subsection{Hyperparameters and Architectures}

 We detail the hyperparameters and architectures used for all algorithms in Table \ref{tab:shared_params}.
+For our GI-PPO baseline, we followed the official implementation (\url{https://github.com/SonSang/gippo}) but made several improvements.
+These changes include using a double critic architecture, switching from the Adam to the AdamW optimizer, aligning the network size with our method, and changing the activation function from ELU to SiLU.
+Since GI-PPO is sensitive to its hyperparameters, we performed an extensive search within our computational budget.
+The resulting hyperparameters used are listed in Table \ref{tab:GIPPO_params}.
 Our implementations of SAPO, PPO, and SHAC are based on the official SAPO repository (\url{https://github.com/etaoxing/mineral}).
 Most hyperparameters are kept consistent with that repository, with a few key exceptions for fair comparison: the number of parallel environments and the MLP size are aligned with the official AHAC repository \cite{AHAC}.
 To ensure a fair comparison, most hyperparameters and the core architecture are shared across all tested algorithms.
-We tuned the initial temperature for SAPO in the Hand Reorient task, as the original setting of 1.0 from the SAPO paper was found to be too high.
+We tuned the initial temperature for SAPO in the Hand Reorient task, as the default setting (i.e, in SAPO's paper for this task) of 1.0 from the SAPO paper was found to be too high.
 Specifically for SHAC, we use the improved version from the SAPO repository, which aligns its architecture with that of RPO and SAPO.
 Our RPO implementation is also built upon the SAPO repository.